03 — Circuit Breaker

 What's Next

-Your single provider is protected — but it's still a single point of failure.
+Your single MCP server is protected — but it's still a single point of failure.
 When the circuit opens, agents get errors instead of results.
-What if there was a backup provider ready to take over automatically?
+What if there was a backup MCP server ready to take over automatically?

 04 — Failover